JGillam/burp-paramalyzer/README.md

 [Read the docs](http://jgillam.github.io/burp-paramalyzer/)

+## Issues and Enhancements
+Use the Issues tab above to report any problems or enhancement requests.

 _Note: You must install Burp Suite (either the community or pro version) first.
 Then download the latest burp-paramalyzer release (.jar file) and install it through the Burp Extender tab._